Meghan Markle’s Sister Planning Reality Show To Reveal Meghan’s Life With Prince Harry

 Meghan Markle’s half-sister, Samantha Grant, revealed that she is planning to star in a reality show to showcase the ongoing drama in her own family.
 This includes Meghan’s life with Prince Harry.
-According to The Sun UK, since Meghan and Harry went public with their relationship, Samantha has been going public as well about Meghan as a sister.
+According to the Sun, since Meghan and Harry went public with their relationship, Samantha has been going public as well about Meghan as a sister.

-Just recently, news of a tell-all book that Samantha plans to write broke out on the Internet.
+Just recently, news of a tell-all book that Samantha plans to write broke out on the internet.
 Titled The Diary of Princess Pushy’s Sister, the book obviously signified that Meghan would figure prominently in it.
-In an interview with The Daily Telegraph, Grant revealed that her book would tackle her biracial family in a candid, personal and socially important narrative.
+In an interview with the Daily Telegraph, Grant revealed that her book would tackle her biracial family in a candid, personal, and socially important narrative.
 However, as the title goes, Samantha revealed that there would be parts that Meghan “won’t like.”

-Meghan and Samantha share a father, Emmy-winning lighting director, Thomas Markle.
-Meghan’s mom, Doria Radlan is Thomas’ second wife, but they divorced when Meghan was just six years old.
+Meghan and Samantha share a father, Emmy-winning lighting director Thomas Markle.
+Meghan’s mom, Doria Radlan, is Thomas’ second wife, but they divorced when Meghan was just 6-years-old.
 The half-sisters reportedly haven’t spoken to each other in almost a decade, but Grant has been very vocal about her criticism towards Meghan.

 “The royal family would be appalled by what she’s done to her own family,” said Grant.
 “The truth would kill her relationship with Prince Harry.”